-Indiana enacts significant tax law changes, falls short of complete reform
+Indiana enacts major tax law changes, falls short of complete reform

 TAX ALERT |